 The review of the code will be in full consultation with the sector and key stakeholders.
-We will establish a task and finish working group to complete the work and then make recommendations to the Ethics Committee and the MA board.
+We have established a task and finish working group to complete the work and will then make recommendations to the Ethics Committee and the MA board.

 The review will assess the effectiveness of the code, guidance and advice, and recommend any changes to improve support for members and encourage ethical practice in the sector.
 This could include: revisions to the text of the Code of Ethics; proposals for additional guidance or resources; and changes to how the Ethics Committee works and supports the sector.

-The aim is to begin the consultation process this month, with testing and engagement events this year and the final version to be agreed at the MA AGM in autumn 2024.
+We have now begun the consultation process, with testing and engagement events in 2023 and the final version to be agreed at the MA AGM in autumn 2024.

 If you are interested in contributing to the review or have any queries, please contact India Divers, policy and campaigns officer at the Museums Association, at firstname.lastname@example.org.